Sherlock Holmes (1931 film series): Reception

+Wontner's performances as Holmes were highly praised.
 Lionel Collier wrote in Picturegoer, "Arthur Wontner is a perfect Sherlock Holmes."
 Vincent Starrett, one of the founders of the Chicago chapter of the Baker Street Irregulars, said of Wontner's performance as Holmes, "Surely no better Sherlock Holmes than Arthur Wontner is likely to be seen and heard in pictures, in our time."

 Wontner on radio

 Wontner's final performance as Sherlock Holmes was in a 1943 BBC adaptation of "The Boscombe Valley Mystery" with Carleton Hobbs as Dr. Watson.
 Hobbs himself later went on to play Holmes in the BBC 1952–1969 radio series.